Christ Church Cathedral, Christchurch: History

+Construction

+Construction of the cathedral took 40 years, with construction paused at times due to a lack of funding.

 The origins of the cathedral date back to the plans of the Canterbury Association, which aimed to build a city around a central cathedral and college in the Canterbury region, based on the English model of Christ Church Cathedral, Oxford.
 In the original survey of central Christchurch (known as the Black Map), undertaken in 1850, it was envisaged for the college and cathedral to be built in Cathedral Square.
 The area set aside for the college was found to be insufficient, and Henry Sewell suggested in June 1853 to move it to land reserved for the Christchurch Botanic Gardens.
 This transaction was formalised through The Cathedral Square Ordinance 1858 passed by the Canterbury Provincial Council in October 1858.
 The ordinance allowed for Colombo Street to go through the middle of Cathedral Square at a legal width of 1.5 chain with the cathedral to the west.

 Henry Harper, the first Bishop of Christchurch, arrived in 1856 and began to drive the cathedral project.
 Most Christian churches are oriented towards the east, and to comply with this convention, Harper lobbied to have the eastern side of Cathedral Square to be used.
 That way, the main entrance would face Colombo Street, resulting in praying towards the east in line with custom.
 The Cathedral Square Amendment Ordinance 1859, formalised this change.

-In 1858 the project was approved by the diocese and a design was commissioned from George Gilbert Scott, a prolific British architect known for his Gothic Revival churches and public buildings (he later built St Pancras railway station in London and St Mary's Episcopal Cathedral in Edinburgh).
+In 1858 the project was approved by the diocese and a preliminary design was commissioned from George Gilbert Scott, a prolific British architect known for his Gothic Revival churches and public buildings.
 Scott never visited Christchurch, but handed over the oversight of the project to Robert Speechly.
 Scott had earlier designed a timber church, the plans for which arrived with the Reverend Thomas Jackson in 1851, but were never used.

 Just before work on the foundations began, the alignment of Colombo Street through Cathedral Square was changed by introducing a curve towards the west, with the western side of the legal road having a radius of 3 chains 75 links (3.75 chain), to place the cathedral slightly further west, making its tower visible along Colombo Street from a distance.